If you want to explore the breathtaking landscape of the majestic Rockies, this 7 day Canadian Rockies itinerary offers the best plan forward!

 Bow Summit, a must-visit, provides beautiful views of another iconic body of water called Peyto Lake.
 Named after a famous explorer, Bill Peyto, its shape resembles a wolf head.

-If you can only make one stop, ensure it’s at the Columbia Icefields Centre.
+If you can only make one stop, ensure it’s at the Jasper National Park Icefield Information Centre.
 Here, you can purchase a combination ticket to ride a giant bus across Athabasca Glacier and walk the glass floor at the Columbia Icefields Skywalk.

 Bundle up in layers because you’ll experience frigid temperatures on the glacier even in mid-summer.